RanceLL/errors_of_installing_wordpress/README_EN.md

 I tried to install Wordpress with LAMP in AWS and met tons of errors and bugs.
-Here I'm going to summary of these errors.
+Here I'm going to make a summary of these errors.
 Hope it could be helpful for you.

 #ENVIRONMENT